Platelet transfusion refractoriness: Corrected count increment (CCI)

 At 1 hour post-transfusion a CCI greater than 7500 indicates a sufficient post-transfusion increment, whereas a CCI less than 7500 is considered diagnostic of platelet refractoriness.
 At 24 hours post transfusion a CCI less than 5000 suggests platelet refractoriness.

 Platelet dose

 Some blood banks maintain records of the estimated number of platelets in each unit.
-Current requirements in the US stipulate that a unit of apheresis platelets must contain at least 3.0 x10^{11} platelets.
-In England only 1% of adult platelet components are tested to check the number of platelets meet the minimum required standard of 2.4 x 10^{11} platelets.
-Only components that contain fewer than 1.6 x 10^{11} platelets are discarded.
+Current requirements in the US stipulate that a unit of apheresis platelets must contain at least 3.0 ×10^{11} platelets.
+In England only 1% of adult platelet components are tested to check the number of platelets meet the minimum required standard of 2.4 × 10^{11} platelets.
+Only components that contain fewer than 1.6 × 10^{11} platelets are discarded.
 This means that there can be a lot of variability in the number of platelets contained within each transfusion.

 Treatment

 Treatment depends on the underlying cause.

 Non-immune causes are usually treated by treating the underlying cause e.g. sepsis.

 If there is no obvious non-immune cause, a first step can be to use platelet components that are likely to produce the greatest platelet increment (less than 3 days old and ABO-matched), while further investigations are performed (testing for HLA antibodies).

 If an immune cause is suspected and HLA antibodies are detected, then HLA-selected platelet components can be used.
 Although HLA-selected platelets lead to improved platelet increments at 1 hour post-transfusion, there is currently insufficient evidence to demonstrate their clinical effectiveness at preventing bleeding.

 If HLA antibodies are not detected, and HPA antibodies are detected, then HPA-selected or crossmatched platelet components can be used.

 HLA and HPA-selected components should not be used if no HLA or HPA antibodies are detected.

 Other strategies for managing patients with platelet refractoriness who require procedures include thrombopoietin receptor agonists, complement inhibitors such as eculizumab, and slow infusion.